NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 Once this `nuget/login` GitHub Action is complete, it will be published to the GitHub Action Marketplace, much like Ruby's [`rubygems/release-gem` step](https://github.com/marketplace/actions/release-gem).

+The `nuget/login` step should be tolerant of throttling responses from the token service endpoint.
+The step should allow some amount of waiting and retrying on 412 Too Many Requests responses, using retry response headers if available.